Skip to main content

 Can I use legitimate interest as my lawful basis?

 In most B2B prospecting scenarios, yes.
 Legitimate interest under Article 6(1)(f) is the standard basis for outbound B2B sales activity.
-However, you must conduct a Legitimate Interest Assessment (LIA) for each processing activity and document it.
-The LIA must show that your interest is genuine, the processing is necessary to achieve it, and it does not override the data subject’s fundamental rights.
+You must conduct a Legitimate Interest Assessment (LIA) for each processing activity and document it.
+The LIA must show that your interest is genuine, the processing is necessary to achieve it, and it doesn’t override the data subject’s fundamental rights.
 Keep these assessments updated and reviewable.

 How long can I keep signal data that contains personal information?

-There is no fixed number in the regulation.
+There’s no fixed number in the regulation.
 GDPR says “no longer than is necessary.”
-In practice, signal data loses relevance quickly.
+In practice, signal data loses relevance quickly, a point Rodz makes explicit with the 48-hour operational window.
 A 30-day retention window for raw signals and 90 days for enriched contact data is a reasonable starting point.
 The key is to define your retention periods, document the rationale, and enforce them through automated purge jobs.
 If an auditor asks why you keep enriched data for 90 days, you should be able to explain that it aligns with your average sales cycle length.

 What happens if a prospect asks me to delete their data?